thorathome/Blynk_Examples/README.md

 See also https://github.com/khoih-prog/Blynk_WM for the Blynk WiFi Manager library

 This is probably not the first Arduino sketch you should try.
-It uses some advanced features and requires flasing a SONOFF.
+It uses some advanced features and requires flashing a SONOFF.
 (For SONOFF development, I recommend starting with a good standard ESP8266 to get your sketch logic, UI, and OTA right.
 Then learn to flash the SONOFF with working code.)

 This sketch demonstrates some advanced Blynk and Arduino features.
 * Basic WiFiManager Config Portal configuration and use